 The JMSW Program has been continuously accredited by the Council on Social Work Education since 2000.
 In June 2012, the program was re-accredited through 2020.

-This innovative program flows from a multicultural history and models multicultural collaboration.
+The JMSW Program curriculum prepares students for multicultural clinical practice.
+This innovative program flows from a multicultural history and models multicultural collaboration between the two universities.
 Our students and faculty teach and study at each campus and have access to the full range of instructional and research support available at both universities.
+For information about our program mission and the multicultural practice focus, click here (Mission)

 Students are students of both universities: